Skip to Main Content

 Planning a Visit: What to Know Before You Go

 Waterside Restaurant's address at 4021 Lakeview Drive places it in a residential stretch of Stone Mountain, accessible by car from central Atlanta in under an hour depending on traffic conditions on I-285 and US-78.
-The venue's current booking method, hours of operation, and pricing are not published in sources available to EP Club at time of writing, which makes advance planning harder than it should be.
+Reservations are recommended, and the restaurant is open daily from 7:30 AM to 9:30 PM.
 Checking directly with the restaurant before visiting is advisable.
-For broader context on where Waterside fits within the local dining options, the full Stone Mountain restaurants guide maps the area's options in detail.

 For reference points on what waterfront or ingredient-driven dining can look like at various levels of ambition and formality, the spectrum runs from technically precise programs at places like Alinea in Chicago and Atomix in New York City to more produce-forward formats at Addison in San Diego or the seafood sourcing rigor of Emeril's in New Orleans.
 Internationally, venues like 8 1/2 Otto e Mezzo Bombana in Hong Kong demonstrate how a dining room's physical setting can be mobilized as a deliberate part of the guest experience.
-Waterside Restaurant is not operating in that tier, but these reference points clarify what the category's ceiling looks like and what questions are worth asking of any restaurant that leads with its location.
+These reference points clarify what the category's ceiling looks like and what questions are worth asking of any restaurant that leads with its location.
 The most useful question for Waterside remains the simplest: does the kitchen do justice to the setting?

 Fast Comparison